sabertazimi/awesome-notes/notes/web/javascript/javascriptAdvancedNotes.md

   benefiting for a11y components
   (write tests > build accessible components > tests pass).

+But sometimes may need to test the internals of the component when just testing the DOM from user’s perspective may not make sense.

+So depending on the use cases, we can choose between these two libraries or just install them all for individual use cases.

+> Enzyme for Internal API, React testing library for user behavior.

 #### React Testing Library Installation

 <!-- markdownlint-disable line-length -->